fastforwardlabs/blog_deprecated/_posts/2017-03-09-fairml-auditing-black-box-predictive-models.md

 We'll also go over the methodology behind FairML at a conceptual level and describe other work addressing bias in machine learning.

-This post is a prelude to our upcoming reearch report and prototype on algorithmic interpretability, which we'll release in the next few months.
+This post is a prelude to our upcoming research report and prototype on algorithmic interpretability, which we'll release in the next few months.
 Understanding how algorithms use inputs to inform outputs is, in certain instances, a condition for organizations to adopt machine learning systems.
 This is particularly salient when algorithms are used for sensitive use cases, like criminal sentencing.

 ## Recidivism & ProPublica

-Until recently, judges and legal professionals were the sole arbiters deciding whether to relese someone on bail.
+Until recently, judges and legal professionals were the sole arbiters deciding whether to release someone on bail.
 Legislation and other checks that limit discrimination in this process are designed with human biases in mind.
 As algorithms influence--or even take over--these types of decisions, it is not clear how to audit the process for fairness and